foxcris/appdaemon-telegrambot/README.md

 # appdaemon-telegrambot

 Simple bot to control your home-assistant via a telegram chatbot.
-As a requirements, the telegram platform has to be configured in home-assistant (https://www.home-assistant.io/components/notify.telegram/).
+As a requirement, the telegram platform has to be configured in home-assistant (https://www.home-assistant.io/components/notify.telegram/).

 Currently the bot provides a simple request/response command interface.
 The following commands are available:
 * /help